 The exact manner in which to induce anæsthesia will now be described.
-Three ounces of the mixture should be prepared.
-The patient's head is gently turned to the right side.
+Three ounces of the mixture should be prepared; $\frac{1}{2}$ drachm of the liquid is poured into the sponge of the Rendle's mask, and the patient's head is gently turned to the right side.
 The mask is now gradually brought to within an inch of the patient's mouth, and he is instructed to blow into it quietly and slowly.
-The anæsthetist, resting his left arm and wrist on the left side of the patient's head, now grasps the mask with his left hand, and pours small quantities of the mixture from his Thomas's drop-bottle upon the lower quadrant of the mask opposite to the patient's mouth.
+The anæsthetist, resting his left arm and wrist on the left side of the patient's head, now grasps the mask with his left hand, and pours small quantities of the mixture from his Thomas's drop-bottle through the holes at the outer end of the mask (if these are not large enough, they must be enlarged for the purpose).
+Pour on $\frac{1}{2}$ drachm every half-minute.

 The whole art of inducing anæsthesia is that of verbally encouraging the patient to breathe regularly until unconsciousness is attained, and advantage should be taken of regular breathing to increase the strength of vapour fairly rapidly from the beginning.
 This method avoids any possibility of vomiting, and produces the requisite degree of anæsthesia within five minutes.
-The mixture should be used quite freely, and $1\frac{1}{2}$ ounces of the liquid may be necessary to anæsthetize a boy of twelve years of age.
-His colour during this time should be a bright pink, his breathing audible and regular, without struggling or any incon-venient movement whatever.
+The mixture should be used quite freely, and $1\frac{1}{2}$ ounces of the liquid may be necessary to anæsthetise a boy of twelve years of age.
+His colour during this time should be a bright pink, his breathing audible and regular, without struggling or any inconvenient movement whatever.
 When the pupil is of moderate size, the limbs flaccid, and the corneal reflex dulled in activity, the mask is to be removed.
-A Mason's gag is inserted between the patient's teeth on the left side of the mouth, and opened fairly wide for the surgeon to begin.
+A Mason's gag (the blades being padded with indiarubber) is inserted between the patient's teeth on the left side of the mouth, and opened fairly wide for the surgeon to begin.
 Some operators may require the head to be in the mid-line, with the face to the ceiling; and if this is done, several sponges, about the size of a small orange, should be at hand for cleansing the back of the throat.
 The anæsthetist may be required to do this, but should not relinquish the gag, nor allow his attention to be diverted from the respiration, which must never become obstructed, or even slightly hampered, for more than two breaths at a time throughout the operation.
 This is very necessary in weakly subjects, because secondary cardiac depression is likely to follow upon a congested state of the venous system.
-In case of accidents apart from hæmorrhage, which is the surgeon's special care, lower-ing of the head, drawing forward the tongue, clearing the airway, and regular compression of the chest (i.e., efficient artificial respiration), will certainly restore patients suffering from temporary circulatory failure or respiratory obstruction.
+In case of accidents apart from hæmorrhage, which is the surgeon's special care, lowering of the head, drawing forward the tongue, clearing the airway, and regular compression of the chest (i.e., efficient artificial respiration), will certainly restore patients suffering from temporary circulatory failure or respiratory obstruction.
 Many drugs have been advocated in such emergencies, but a few whiffs of ether form a more rapidly absorbed stimulant than any hypodermic injection when the vitality is depressed.